 Balancing Robot: Design, Control, and Programming with STM32

 Build a self-balancing robot from scratch, mastering STM32 microcontroller programming and robotics topics like PID, LQR, and DC motor control.
 Get comprehensive guidance on embedded programming, hardware design, and control algorithms.
-Includes a 1-hour 1:1 session to help with hardware setup or troubleshooting, so you won’t get stuck along the way.

 Highly Practical